jsm94/itunes-podcasts/README.md

 Following the previous guidelines and making some assumptions and opinions, I decide to choose the next stack for the development:

-- Webpack: for not using a pre-configured bundler and fine-tune this project from the start.
+- **Webpack**: for not using a pre-configured bundler and fine-tune this project from the start.
-- TypeScript: a JavaScript superset to improve development experience and maintainability with types and interfaces.
+- **TypeScript**: a JavaScript superset to improve development experience and maintainability with types and interfaces.
-- CSS: only native CSS applying the BEM approach
+- **CSS**: only native CSS applying the BEM approach
-- Jest & React Testing Library: for testing purpouses
+- **Jest & React Testing Library**: for testing purpouses
+- **ESLint & Prettier**: for ensuring code quality, consistency, and adherence to coding standards.

 I also decided to implement a hexagonal architecture and DDD for better scalability and testable code.